cloudmesh-community/book/chapters/devops/puppet.md

  :o: I suggest that you do improvements backwards.
 Often by the end sections are less worked on

 :o: it has been verified that this was not tested so this can not be included in this form in the document.

 :o: many puppet related refernces have the same title but different URLs so they must have different titles.

+:o: code examples contain hyperlinks that can not work

 ## Overview